PIANO / HORN / ACCORDION LESSONS

 Where do you teach?

-I currently teach throughout Bulgaria and online, using Skype, Zoom, and Google+ Hangouts.
+I currently teach throughout Los Angeles and online, using Skype, Zoom, and Google meet.

 For some students, I teach in-home (especially popular with busy moms and families); there is a travel fee depending on the distance.

 It's $60/60 minutes, $45/45 minutes, $30/30 minutes.
 As mentioned above, depending on the distance, there is a travel fee for in-home lessons (lessons where I travel to you).